UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ## Install the software onto your RPi

+1. Log into your Raspberry Pi4/5 using VNC.

+&nbsp;

-1. Open a terminal window and type the following command and press enter
+2. Open a terminal window, type the following command and press enter
 ```
 git clone https://github.com/UKradioastro/UKRAA_PicoMuon
 ```